fabioCollini/mv2m/README.md

 }
 ```

-Running the test it fails, let's add the try/catch block to implement the feature:
+Running the test it fails, let's add the try/catch to implement the feature:

 ```java
 public class CurrencyConverterViewModel extends ViewModel<Void, CurrencyConverterModel> {